-Denver teachers prepare to strike amid pay dispute
+Denver teachers prepare to strike over pay dispute

 - Police: School bus driver shot after crash in Minneapolis VIEW

+“We presented an updated proposal that responds to what we heard from our teachers, aligns to our values of equity and retention … and significantly increases the base pay for all of our educators,” Cordova said.

+Teachers plan to picket around the city beginning Monday as the district tries to keep schools open by staffing them with administrators and substitutes.
+The district has canceled classes for about 5,000 preschoolers because it doesn’t have the staff to take care of them.

-Teachers want lower bonuses to free up money for better overall salaries.
-The district says the bonuses are key to boosting the academic performance of poor and minority students.
+The two sides disagree about pay increases and bonuses for teachers in high-poverty schools and other schools that the district considers a priority.
+Teachers want lower bonuses to free up money for better overall salaries, while administrators say the bonuses are necessary to boost the academic performance of poor and minority students.

+Bonuses paid to teachers with more than 14 years of experience do not become part of their base pay, which critics say encourages high turnover and hurts students.
+Both sides have agreed to get rid of that provision but disagree about how big the bonuses should be for teachers working in high-poverty schools and in schools deemed a high priority by the district.

+Gov. Jared Polis decided Wednesday against intervening to stop the strike but said he may step in if it drags on.
+It’s expected to cost about $400,000 a day to keep schools operating with substitutes and administrators.